aadel7/truck-tracking-web3-prototype/README.md

 8. Open your web browser and visit `http://localhost:3000` to access the TruckTracking application.

-## Configuration

 ## Usage

-	1. You can now track trucks by entering the truck details and submitting the form.
+- You can now track trucks by entering the truck details and submitting the form.

-	2. Truck movements and location updates will be stored on the Ethereum blockchain and can be viewed in real-time on the TruckTracking interface.
+- Truck movements and location updates will be stored on the Ethereum blockchain and can be viewed in real-time on the TruckTracking interface.

 ## Testing

 To run the tests for the TruckTracking application, using Puppeteer and Chai, follow these steps:

-1. Make sure the application server is running.
+- Make sure the application server is running.

-2. Open a terminal and navigate to the project/test directory.
+- Open a terminal and navigate to the project/test directory.

-3. Run the following command:
+- Run the following command:

 	- npx mocha test.js --timeout 60000